 The objective of the Board has been to minimise the number of senior executives it employs to maintain the total remuneration of such executives at a level that is commensurate with the resources of the Group and the level of activity undertaken.
-During the year to better conserve the cash resources of the Group, senior management agreed to a temporary arrangement whereby remuneration was reduced and paid in the form of shares allotted in the Group.
+To better conserve the cash resources of the Group, senior management agreed to a temporary arrangement whereby remuneration was reduced and paid in the form of shares allotted in the Group for the March Quarter 2016.
 See note b.